 - Get Involved

 - Research is the reason

 - Contact Us

 Leisha Emens, MD, PhD

 Cancer immunotherapy is a new treatment approach that enlists the patient's own immune system to fight cancer.
-Monoclonal antibodies that block the PD-1 immune checkpoint (called checkpoint inhibitors) unleash a robust anti-tumor immunity and yield tumor responses in a broad range of tumors.
+Monoclonal antibodies that block the PD-1 immune checkpoint (called checkpoint inhibitors) unleash a robust anti-tumor immunity responses in a broad range of tumors.

-Leisha Emens is an Associate Professor of Oncology at the Sidney Kimmel Comprehensive Cancer Center.
-She received her MD-PhD from Baylor College of Medicine and completed her residency training in Internal Medicine at the University of Texas at Southwestern before coming to Johns Hopkins in 1998 for a fellowship in Medical Oncology and Hematology.
-Dr. Emens specializes in cancer immunotherapy, and her research focuses on the development and implementation of breast cancer immunotherapies (including vaccination strategies and immune checkpoint blockade) in combination with traditional anticancer therapies and newer biologically targeted therapies.
-She is a member of the FDA Advisory Committee on Cell, Tissue, and Gene Therapies, and on the editorial boards of the Journal of Clinical Oncology, Cancer Research, and the Journal for the Immunotherapy of Cancer.
+Leisha Emens is a Professor of Medicine at the UPMC Hillman Cancer Center.
+She serves as Co-Leader of the Hillman Cancer Immunology and Immunotherapy Program, and Director of Translational Immunotherapy for the Magee Women's Cancer Research Center.
+She received her MD-PhD from Baylor College of Medicine and completed her residency training in Internal Medicine at the University of Texas at Southwestern before moving to Johns Hopkins in 1998 for a fellowship in Medical Oncology and Hematology.
+She was on the faculty at Johns Hopkins from 2001 until 2018, when she moved to the UPMC Hillman Cancer Center at University of Pittsburgh.
+Dr. Emens specializes in cancer immunotherapy, and her research focuses on the development and implementation of breast cancer immunotherapies (including vaccination strategies and immune checkpoint blockade) in combination with traditional anticancer therapies and newer targeted therapies.
+She is an at-large member of the board of directors for the Society for the Immunotherapy of Cancer, has been a member of the FDA Advisory Committee on Cell, Tissue, and Gene Therapies.
+She is currently on the editorial boards of the Journal for the Immunotherapy of Cancer and Cancer Research.